-Individuals who need assistance accessing this document may contact the Office of Accessibility at accessibility@arts.gov or call 202-682-5532, or the Office of Civil Rights at civilrights@arts.gov or 202-682-5454.
+Individuals who need assistance accessing this document may contact the Office of Civil Rights at civilrights@arts.gov or 202-682-5454.

 International Indemnity

 How to Apply

 Read these instructions carefully before completing your application.
 No indemnification agreement may be entered into unless a completed application has been received in accordance with the provisions of Public Law 94-158 (20 USC 973).
 Only applications that provide thorough answers to each question can be considered for a Certificate of Federal Indemnity.